 Days 1-2 Buenos Aires

 Bienvenido!
 Welcome to Buenos Aires.

 Please arrive in time for a group meeting at 6pm.
 Your leader will leave a note at reception telling you where this important meeting will take place.
 Please ask a member of reception for this information

-The next day there will be an orientation walk of some of Buenos Aires' major sights before heading out for an included dinner.
+The next day there will be an orientation walk of some of Buenos Aires' major sights.

 Buenos Aires must be the ultimate cosmopolitan city.
 With Latin passion, European elegance and a distinctive style all of its own, this is a city that will steal your heart.
 The Portenos (local residents) are justifiably proud of their city which is comprised of distinct neighbourhoods, each with its own style.

 If you arrive early, why not visit San Telmo and its weekend antiques market and artists' displays, La Boca home to the world-class football team Boca Juniors, Recoleta with its ornate and grand cemetery or Casa Rosada (Pink House) among other attractions.